Blue Smoke (1935 film)

-Blue Smoke is a 1935 British sports film directed by Ralph Ince and starring Tamara Desni, Ralph Ince, and Bruce Seton.
-It was made at Wembley Studios by the British subsidiary of the Fox Film Company.
+Blue Smoke is a 1935 British comedy-drama film directed by Ralph Ince and starring Tamara Desni, Ince, and Bruce Seton.
+It was written by Ingram D'Abbes, Roland Gillett and Fenn Shene, and made at Wembley Studios by the British subsidiary of the Fox Film Company.
 The film's sets were designed by the art director Ralph W. Brinton.